-4 Industrial processes
+4 Industrial Processes

-The industrial process sector is important for emissions of dioxins, HCB and PAH4 as well as other pollutants; PAH4 from metal production in particular.
+The industrial process sector plays a big part in emissions of dioxins, HCB and PAH4 as well as other pollutants; PAH4 from metal production in particular.
 Due to the expansion of energy intensive industry, emissions have increased rapidly since 1996.
 The main category within the industrial process sector is metal production.
-The location of operating industrial facilities in 2011 is shown in Figure 4.1.
+The location of operating industrial facilities in 2012 including the cement plant which closed down in 2011 is shown in Figure 4.1.

 Figure 4.1.
-Location of industrial facilities in 2011.
+Location of industrial facilities in 2012 including cement plant which closed down in 2011.